 The receiver is in very good condition with no notice wear.
 The receiver has a five round internal magazine which feeds without fault.
 Metal work is very good with no damage and the finish is original.
 Receiver markings are typical for a MOD Mauser and consist of model, serial number, proof marks manufacturer and inspectors stamps.
 There is no wear to the receiver and the bolt cycles smoothly without any excess movement.
 All parts such as the trigger guard and the floor plate all have matching numbers.

-The bolt has no wear and no damage to the bolt face, it is fitted with twin extractors making extraction and ejection highly effective.
-Bolts function is smooth, reliable and is fitted with a dust cover.
-Markings are limit to proof and inspectors stamps.
+The bolt has no wear and no damage to the bolt face, it is fitted with the typical large Mauser extractor making extraction and ejection highly effective.
+The bolt function is smooth and reliable and in my opinion superior to the later G98 & K98 models.
+Bolt has matching numbers, proof and inspectors stamps.

-The rifle has a standard 22.5” barrel with 100% bluing and a reasonable bore with some pitting.
-It is fitted parker hale foresight and the original Mossberg rearsight assembly.
-Despite the slight pitting, accuracy is superb.
-Barrel has a round crown and markings are the factory address, proof marks, calibre(s) and model number.
+The barrel is a five groove model with a good bore.
+The rifling is strong, bright with some slight greying of the grooves.
+The muzzle is undamaged and all the metalwork retains its original finish.
+Despite the minor pitting, accuracy is superb.
+Barrel has a round crown and markings are the factory proof marks and calibre.

 The furniture is walnut and is in excellent condition with no fractures but some transit marks as shown.
 Woodwork is fitted correctly and nothing is loose.
 As this rifle saw service with the Boers the rifle has been engraved with two previous original owners c.J van Roogen and JS, neither owners can be found in the two books “Carving of the Veldt”